What is it?

 Major evolutions of Porsche's most famous model don't come along that often which makes this latest '991' 911 a big deal.
 Particularly given how Porsche has made some major changes; it's longer, wider, smoother, more like a Panamera inside, there's even a raft of enviro-friendly features designed to eke out extra economy.
 Cue nagging voices, proclaiming the 911 has gone soft.
 Has it?
 Extinguish said voices: from the very first moments behind the wheel, the 991 is immediately and emphatically a genius motor car.

 As for actually piloting it, this must be the easiest sports car in the world to drive.
-There's a new seven-speed manual which is less dramatic than it sounds, while the choice PDK dual-clutch auto slurs through its seven ratios imperceptibly.
-The ride is compliant and there's almost no mechanical noise whatsoever.
+There’s a seven-speed manual which is less dramatic than it sounds, while the choice PDK dual-clutch auto slurs through its seven ratios imperceptibly.
+The ride is compliant and there’s almost no mechanical noise whatsoever.

 On the inside

 More economical as well as more powerful, the Carrera S averages 32.5mpg and emits just 205g/km in PDK guise.
 The 911 is amazingly clean for such a powerful car which also brings advantages in terms of running costs.
-The price is keen for such an incredibly able machine too, but that's only if you manage to resist the compulsive lure of the humongous options list.
+The price is keen for such an incredibly able machine too, but that’s only if you manage to resist the compulsive lure of the humungous options list.